fbpx

 • Climbing hydrangeas (Hydrangea anomala subsp. petiolaris): These prefer partial sun or filtered sunlight and moist but well-drained soil.
 When planting climbing hydrangeas, make sure to give them special attention during dry periods and provide additional water if needed.

-Hydrangea tree in the summer
+hydrangea tree in the summer

 Care after planting hydrangea trees